factoryfx/factoryfx/README.md

 ### Data injection
 The major advantage of factoryfx is data injection.

 In many java application most data a stored inside a database.
+The data design is is determined by the database (relational model).
 With that architecture it is hard to implement data encapsulation which is one of the main feature of oop.
 Often you will end up with data only classes and other classes that implements business logic based on the data classes.
 That will result in a procedural design which seems wrong in an oop language.
-* boilerplate db code
-* performance problems
-* caching

 #### Which kind of data is suitable for injection?
 ##### Database